Ndushie/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script in 1-listit displays the contents list of your current directory The script in 2-bring_me_home changes the working directory to the user’s home directory.
 The script in 3-listfiles displays current directory contents in a long format.
 The script in 4-listmorefiles displays current directory contents, including hidden files (starting with .)
+The script in 5-listfilesdigitonly displays current directory contents in long format with user and group IDs displayed numerically and hidden files (starting with .)